 At best Apple will be a distant third in the smart speaker category with Google and Amazon fully controlling the market.

-It's becoming increasingly likely that Amazon will launch the 2nd generation Echo in late 2017 to hold down competitors like Apple.
+Amazon has finally launched the 2nd generation Echo to hold down competitors like Apple.

-With so many high-quality speakers like Sonos promising to feature smart assistants, it only makes sense for Amazon to improve on their own speaker.
+With other Alexa enabled speakers like the Sonos One hitting the market, it only makes sense for Amazon to improve on their own speaker.

 The main selling point will be the lower price.

-Amazon doesn't have to upgrade their original Echo but with so many smart speakers on the horizon, it doesn't hurt to transform their once premium item.
+Amazon didn't have to upgrade their original Echo but with so many smart speakers on the horizon, it doesn't hurt to transform their once premium item.

-The set of new features expected in the Amazon Echo 2 include:
+The set of new features in the Amazon Echo 2 include: